 - No Slack, Zapier, or CRM integrations

 Grasshopper is a popular VoIP service offering an easy-to-use interface and local and toll-free numbers.
-You can also put unlimited users on each plan, which makes it more cost-effective than Google Voice.
+You can also add unlimited users to two of the plans, which makes it more cost-effective than Google Voice.

 Grasshopper pricing plans